singhgautam/steve/README.md

 ### Dataset
 Any of the MOVi-A/B/C/D/E datasets can be downloaded using the script `download_movi.py`.

+The remaining datasets used in the paper i.e., CATER-Tex, MOVi-Tex, MOVi-Solid, Youtube-Traffic and Youtube-Aquarium, shall be released soon.

 ### Training
 To train the model, simply execute: